 8. FURTHER ORDERED, that within 30 days of the date of this Order, the Government shall provide to the defendants all materials that the defendants have requested under Brady as well as any other materials that fall within the ambit of Brady.
-If there is any question as to whether particular materials fall within the ambit of Brady, those materials are to be submitted to the Special Master within 30 days of this Order for the Special Master's review and recommendation as to whether those documents are to be produced to the defendants.
-In addition, if the Government, after the initial production of materials to the defendants or the Special Master under this section of this Order, comes into possession of materials or determines that any materials that have not been previously produced may fall within the ambit of Brady, it shall provide those materials to the defendants or the Special Master, as is appropriate, immediately after such acquisition or determined is made.
-The Special Master shall review any documents so provided and determine, within 30 days of the submission, whether they contain material properly discoverable by the defendants under Brady; and it is
+If there is any question as to whether particular materials fall within the ambit of Brady, those materials are to be submitted to the Neutral within 30 days of this Order for the Neutral's review and recommendation as to whether those documents are to be produced to the defendants.
+In addition, if the Government, after the initial production of materials to the defendants or the Neutral under this section of this Order, comes into possession of materials or determines that any materials that have not been previously produced may fall within the ambit of Brady, it shall provide those materials to the defendants or the Neutral, as is appropriate, immediately after such acquisition or determination is made.
+The Neutral shall review any documents so provided and determine, within 30 days of the submission, whether they contain material properly discoverable by the defendants under Brady; and it is

-9. FURTHER ORDERED, that any party may object to any order or report issued by the Special Master by filing such objection with the Court within 7 days of the issuance of such order or report.
+9. FURTHER ORDERED, that any party may object to any order or report issued by the Neutral by filing such objection with the Court within 7 days of the issuance of such order or report.
 Any response to such objection must be filed within 7 days of the filing of the objection.
-The Court will determine whether, based on the reasons provided in the party's objection, it is appropriate to review the Special Master's orders or report under a de novo or other appropriate standard, and whether the objection is well founded; and it is
+The Court will determine whether, based on the reasons provided in the party's objection, it is appropriate to review the Neutral's orders or report under a de novo or other appropriate standard, and whether the objection is well founded; and it is

-10. FURTHER ORDERED, that this referral is limited to the duties specified herein unless the Court shall expand the Special Master's duties.
-This reference shall terminate upon submission by the Special Master of his Final Report, unless extended by further order of the Court; and it is
+10. FURTHER ORDERED, that this referral is limited to the duties specified herein unless the Court shall expand the Neutral's duties.
+This reference shall terminate upon submission by the Neutral of his Final Report, unless extended by further order of the Court; and it is

-11. FURTHER ORDERED, that the Special Master shall receive compensation for his services herein at the hourly rate of \$ .
-The Special Master's fee and other costs incurred by the Special Master in connection with this reference shall be borne by the Government pursuant to United States Attorneys Manual § 3-8.400; and it is
+11. FURTHER ORDERED, that the Neutral shall receive compensation for services at the hourly rate of \$ .
+The Neutral's fee and other costs incurred by the Special Neutral in connection with this reference shall be borne by the Government pursuant to United States Attorneys Manual § 3-8.400; and it is

-FURTHER ORDERED, that this Order is subject to amendment by the Court sua sponte, or upon application of the parties or the Special Master.
+FURTHER ORDERED, that this Order is subject to amendment by the Court sua sponte, or upon application of the parties or the Neutral.
 Jurisdiction of this action is retained by the Court.